Archives0/Datasmith-Actor-Component-Distributer/README.md

-Python scripts for distributing actor components to objects in a datasmith scene based on a specified metadata tag.
+Python scripts for distributing actor components to objects in a datasmith scene based on the presence of a specified metadata key.